cvivek07/ImageLoader/README.md

  6. viewmodel - Viewmodel for communicating with repo layers.

- The main picture:
+## The main picture:

  The imageloader library is used in PhotoViewHolder class.imageloader

 //        1.
 Using ImageLoader which uses MemoryCache.
             ImageLoader.displayImage(data.urls.thumb, imageView)

 //        2.
 Using ImageLoader2 which uses DiskCache.
- //        ImageLoader2.displayImage(itemView.context, data.urls.thumb, imageView)
+            ImageLoader2.displayImage(itemView.context, data.urls.thumb, imageView)

 //        3.
-For cancelling ongoing requests, you can call cancelAll()
+For cancelling ongoing requests, you can call cancelAll().
- //        ImageLoader.cancelAll()
+            ImageLoader.cancelAll()

  In fullscreenActivity, I have used ImageLoader2 which uses DiskCache